Scheduler Support

 OAR

 The basic oar scheduler is indirect.
-It submits oarsub.<uid>.sh scripts to OAR with oarsub and handles job monitoring/cancellation via calls to oarstat and oardel.
+It submits oarsub.<uid>.sh scripts to OAR using the oarsub command and manages job monitoring and cancellation through calls to oarstat and oardel.

-Examples of configuration files for OAR are available for all use cases:
+Configuration files for OAR are provided for various use cases:

-Recent versions of OAR enable to take advantage of the elastic and fault-tolerant sides of Melissa via advanced functionalities such as best effort, moldable and container jobs.
+Recent versions of OAR allow users to take advantage of Melissa's elastic and fault-tolerant features through advanced functionalities such as best effort, moldable, and container jobs.

 Warning

-The oar-hybrid scheduler is indirect too.
-Its particularity is to request a job container capable to run the server and n1 concurrent clients.
-One client job every n2 submissions, is submitted on the besteffort queue.
-Since the job container has its own inner job queue, job monitoring, cancellation and submission request are made to the scheduler.
+The oar-hybrid scheduler is also indirect, with a unique feature: it requests a job container capable of running the server along with n1 concurrent client jobs.
+Every n2 client job submissions are placed in the best-effort queue.
+Since the job container has its own internal job queue, all job monitoring, cancellation, and submission requests are made to the scheduler.

-The container is parametrized with the following options:
+The container is configured with the following options:

 "launcher_config": {